121onto/noaa/README.md

 - Anaconda (python 2.7)
 - OpenCV

-Download this repository and run `mv config-example.py config.py`.
+Download this repository and `mv config-example.py config.py`.
 Edit `config.py` to match your local directory structure (to replicate results, leave the `SEED` variable unchanged).

 Download the data files from [Kaggle](https://www.kaggle.com/c/noaa-right-whale-recognition/data) and unzip them into `/your/base/directory/noaa/data`.
 Make sure to copy `w_7489.jpg` into `/your/base/directory/noaa/data/imgs/`.